 Passengers or the driver can even be found guilty of open container laws in New Jersey if no one in the car is drinking.
 This is true if there are any open cans or unsealed bottles of alcohol in a vehicle.
 There are serious penalties associated with violating the open container law.
-For a first offense, court surcharges and fines of up to $200 may be assessed, a second offense can include court surcharges and ten days of community service or fines as high as$250, and higher penalties apply for subsequent offenses.
+For a first offense, court surcharges and fines of up to $200 may be assessed, a second offense can include court surcharges and ten days of community service or fines as high as$over 350, and higher penalties apply for subsequent offenses.

 The secondary impact of the violation may be more severe than the initial penalties because the real impact can trickle to your driving record that may affect any future encounters with the police or your insurance rates.
 It is always better to keep alcohol sealed and in the trunk anytime that you are inside a vehicle.
 Talk to a NJ criminal defense lawyer if you’ve already been accused.